MasoudBimar/Typescript-Step-by-Step/src/5-decorators-in-typescript/decorators-in-typescript.md

     const original = descriptor.value as Function;

     descriptor.value = function (this: unknown, ...args: unknown[]) {
-      // we cant use arrow function here because with FAT we cant access to this console.log(String(propertyKey), "args:", args);
+      // we can't use arrow functions here because with FAT we can't access this console.log(String(propertyKey), "args:", args);
       return original.apply(this, args);
     };